 Biogas plants will have one or more building(s) to contain the process and all the human resources operating and maintaining it.
 These building may require special architectural specifications for aesthetic, comfort and efficiency.

-Depending on the technologies used, this is where the received material is prepared for feeding into digesters.
+Depending on the technology used, this is where the received material is prepared for feeding into digesters.
 It may be decontaminated by using technologies such as:

 - Separating hammermills